 8. Use Your Tools, Do Your Research, and Vote Accordingly

 ThredUp—which created its signature carbon footprint calculator that will tell you your own individual impact—is at the forefront of this mission and leading the charge on the resale front.
 Reformation has its RefRecycling program that allows customers to send back their old clothes for recycling in exchange for a Reformation gift card.
-In addition to that, there are so many other resources—like the app Good on You, which allows you to check a brand’s environmental and social impact.
-And the biggest shocker of all, there’s this thing called Google.
-We as consumers have the power to not only research our purchases but to buy into what we believe in.
-And when our purchasing power is paired with voting and protesting for substantial regulations to change our environmental toll, well, that’s a true fashion statement.
+In addition to that, there are so many other resources such as the app Good on You, which allows you to check a brand's environmental and social impact.
+The biggest shocker of all, there's this thing called Google.
+We as consumers have the power to not only research our purchases but to also buy into what we believe in.
+When our purchasing power is paired with voting and protesting for substantial regulations to change our environmental toll, well, that's a true fashion statement.

 Mother of Pearl is a London-based sustainable luxury brand dedicated to clothing production transparency.

-Dôen is a female-owned brand that is not only dedicated to a more sustainable clothing production process all-around, but since the brand's creation, it has partnered with Planned Parenthood to provide women across the world with healthcare.
+Dôen is a female-owned brand that is dedicated to a more sustainable clothing production process all-around, and since the brand's creation, it has partnered with Planned Parenthood to provide women across the world with healthcare.